 Since 2020 has been a particularly stressful year with a wide range of emotions and frustration, many of us may be experiencing a dysregulation in our normal cortisol rhythm.
 Perhaps you've also seen a change in your menstrual cycle duration, length, more symptoms so if you are planning to try and conceive in 2021, now is a great time to start balancing those cortisol levels before you head into the burnout phase.

 Want to start pregnancy planning and obtain your individualized health regime to optimize your preconception health today?
-Book your initial comprehensive assessment with Dr. Suhani via the link below.
-She also offers introductory FREE Meet and Greets to answer any questions before becoming a patient.
+If you are located within Alberta, book your initial comprehensive assessment with Dr. Suhani via the link below - virtual and in-person appointments available.
+Introductory FREE Meet and Greets also available to answer any questions before becoming a patient.